hissp.reader module#

 Read Lissp code and pass it on to the Hissp compiler.

-reads(code: str) Iterable[source]#
+reads(code: str) Parser[source]#

 Read Hissp forms from code string.

-parse(tokens: Lexer) Iterator[source]#
+parse(tokens: Lexer) Parser[source]#

-Build Hissp forms from a Lexer.
+Read Hissp forms from a Lexer instance.

 Get the filename, lineno, offset and text for a SyntaxError, from the Lexer given to parse.